MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

 8. For items that use item tracking, create an additional line for each lot number or serial number code by choosing the **Functions** action, and then the **Copy Line** action.
 For more information, see the [Handling Item Tracking when Counting Inventory](#handling-item-tracking-when-counting-inventory) section.
 9. Choose the **Print** action to prepare the physical document that employees will use to write down the counted quantities.

-## To finish a physical inventory recording
+## <a name="to-finish-a-physical-inventory-recording" />To finish a physical inventory recording

 When employees have counted the inventory quantities, you must prepare to record them in the system.